tinatlewisl/Tina-Lewis/content/publication/example4/index.md

 ---
-title: "Effect of the pharmacist-managed cardiovascular risk reduction services on diabetic retinopathy outcome measures"
+title: "Using frame-of-reference training to improve the dispersion of peer ratings in teams"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Zachary A. Weber
-- Palakpreet Kaur
+- Daniel M. Ferguson
-- Amrita Hundal
+- Chad Lally
 - admin
-- Ashay D. Bhatwadekar
+- Matthew W Ohland

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2019-03-01T00:00:00Z"
+date: "2016-09-01T00:00:00Z"
-doi: "10.18549/PharmPract.2019.1.1319"
+doi: "110.1109/FIE.2016.7757706"

 # Schedule page publish date (NOT publication's date).
 publishDate: "2018-03-01T00:00:00Z"